BETTY187source/Drone-Path-Simulation/README.md

  # Drone Path Simulation using Dijkstra's Algorithm

 This Python simulation demonstrates how drones can efficiently plan their routes using Dijkstra's algorithm.
-The project simulates automated drone path planning for package deliver by calculating the shortest path between source and destin points and visualizing the drone's movement in a graphical interface.
+The project simulates automated drone path planning for package deliver by calculating the shortest path between source and desti points and visualizing the drone's movement in a graphical interface.

 ## Project Overview